You are here

 - Cho HS, Robertson JT, Hicks, JM, Hasty KA.
 Comparison of the Efficacy of BMP 6 and TGF beta-1 to Downregulate MMP 1 in Intervertebral Disc Tissues.
 Poster presented at Orthopaedic Research Society, February 2007.

-- Last Year Dr. Hicks Presented his research on Pedicle Screw Complications in Scoliosis Surgery at the National Meeting of the North American Spine Society.
+- Dr. Hicks presented his research on Pedicle Screw Complications in Scoliosis Surgery at the National Meeting of the North American Spine Society.

 - Pardee Hospital